owncloud/ocis/docs/ocis/development/testing.md

 ### use existing tests for BDD

-As a lot of scenarios from `test-acceptance-from-core-api` are written for oC10, we can use those tests for Behaviour driven development in ocis.
+As a lot of scenarios from `test-acceptance-from-core-api` are written for oC10, we can use those tests for Behaviour driven development in oCIS.
 Every scenario that does not work in oCIS with "ocis" storage, is listed in `tests/acceptance/expected-failures-API-on-OCIS-storage.md` with a link to the related issue.

 Those scenarios are run in the ordinary acceptance test pipeline in CI.
 The scenarios that fail are checked against the